New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

-Always ensure your stem is aligned with the front wheel, and that the handlebars are centered using the lines indicated on the bars.
+Always ensure your stem is aligned with the front wheel and the handlebars are centered using the lines on the bars.
 Tighten each bolt to the force indicated in the manual when possible.

 - There are generally three bolts that need to be tightened on the stem and head tube.

-- The single bolt in the middle of the stem needs very little tightening as the two bolts on the side of the stem are what keep the front end together.
-In order to find the right amount of torque, you can carefully sway the front end side to side after you’ve tightened the two tightening bolts to see how easily the front-end movies.
-If it doesn’t move freely, slightly loosen the center bolt – If it moves too fast, tighten by quarter of a turn and re-tighten the whole thing.
+- The single bolt in the middle of the stem needs minimal tightening, as the two bolts on the side of the stem are what keep the front end together.
+To find the right amount of torque, you can carefully sway the front end side to side after you’ve tightened the two tightening bolts to see how easily the front end movies.
+If it doesn’t move freely, slightly loosen the center bolt; if it moves too fast, tighten by a quarter turn and re-tighten the whole thing.